 Before the site visit to the University of Groningen, QANU received the self-evaluation reports of the programmes and sent these to the panel.
 A thesis selection was made by the panel's chair and the project coordinator.
-The selection existed of 15 theses and their assessment forms for the programmes, based on a provided list of the 30 most recent theses from January 2016 till May 2019.
+The selection existed of 15 theses and their assessment forms for the programmes, based on a provided list of 28 graduates between September 2016 and August 2018.
 A variety of topics and tracks and a diversity of examiners were included in the selection.
 The project coordinator and panel chair assured that the distribution of grades in the selection matched the distribution of grades of all available theses.